Muille Latrine Project – Senegal

 Muille, Kaffrine Region, Senegal

 Muille is a small farming village of 500 people, located 22 kilometers south of Kaffrine, in the heart of the peanut basin.
 Most households are subsistence farmers during the rainy months, growing peanuts, millet, corn and sorghum.
-After selling the bulk of their crops in November small scale gardening supplements their income.
-The village is mostly of the Wolof ethnic group and completely Muslim.
+After selling the bulk of their crops in November small-scale gardening supplements their income.
+The village is mostly of the Wolof ethnic group and is completely Muslim.

 Muille has one French primary school and two Koranic schools, one of which has no latrine.
 Many of the households of Muille also are without latrines, leading to residents using the surrounding fields.

 This project is to build 10 pit latrines throughout the Muille community.

 9 households have been chosen within the community to receive latrines, as well as one for the Koranic School.

 The latrines will be dug two meters deep and 1 meter in diameter.
 The households receiving latrines will be responsible for digging the holes.
 Four community members have volunteered to dig the hole at the Koranic school.

 The latrines will then be cement lined by a hired mason and capped with a cement pad.

 The community will provide the water and sand used by the mason.
 Each household receiving a latrine will contribute the equivalent of $2 towards the mason’s fee.